Holo-Light-GmbH/StylusToolKit-Unity/Docs/STYLUS_UI.md

 ...just to name a few.
 <br>

-If you don't want the default UI, and want your customized version, just remove the **StylusUI** from your scene.
+If you don't want the default UI, and want your customized version, just remove the **StylusUI** from your Scene.